A homemade version of the popular Philz’ Coffee drink Mint Mojito Coffee!

 Everything gets shaken together and then strained into an iced filled serving glass.

 The finishing touch is a handful of fresh mint.
 With each sip, you’ll get the added minty aroma to intensify your minty beverage.

 It’s a delicious iced summer drink that, in my opinion, should be enjoyed all year long!

 P.S.
-I love this flavor combo so much that I made a mint mojito coffee ice cream version last year.
+I love this flavor combo so much that I made a mint coffee ice cream version last year.

 Iced Mint Mojito Coffee